JakeTTU/VR_Project_2/README.md

 For this game, the player has the choice between three game difficulties, *Easy Mode*, *Medium Mode*, and *Hard Mode*.
 In *Easy Mode*, the player assembles a detailed ribcage.
 For *Medium Mode*, the player assembles all of the bones of the human skeleton.
 For *Hard Mode*, the player assembles a detailed model of the human skull.
 When assembling the bones, an audible snap is presented to the player when the player positions the bone in the correct location.
 When the bone is released after the snap sound is heard, the bone anchor relocates to the position of the predetermined snap location.
 ![alt text](ReferenceResources/snapLocations.png)

-When a bone is grabbed by the user, the name of the bone appears next to the bone with the purpose to aid in the education of the player. (**Todo: Add picture**)
+When a bone is grabbed by the user, the name of the bone appears next to the bone with the purpose to aid in the education of the player. (**Todo: Add a gif**)

 To track the performance of the player, a timer is implemented to start when the player selects a game mode.
 After the player assembles the model of the selected game mode, the timer is automatically stopped to track how long it took to assemble the model.